pipeforce/pipeforce.github.io/docs/tutorials/10_basics.md

 *   And more…

-With these built-in services you can start very quickly to build your own business / data pipeline apps.
+With these built-in services you can start very quickly to build your own business/data pipeline apps.
 It is also possible to add additional services via (Docker) containers if required.

 ![](../img/image-20210225-132457.png)